mimblewimble/grin/doc/rangeproofs.md

 ## Further Details

 Note that for efficiency reasons, the range proofs used in Grin actually build up numbers in base 4 instead of base 2.
-However, binary is easier for the sake of the example, as mosuuupeople aren't as familiar with base 4 arithmetic.
+However, binary is easier for the sake of the example, as binary is more familiar to most people than base 4 arithmetic.

 ## FAQ